It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Laser-Guided Karma: He gets kidnapped by Dai Li officers after his temptations of stealing gold from the middle ring citizens of Ba Sing Se get the better of him.

 - Marilyn Maneuver: Uses his airbending skills for this to get close to wealthy Ba Sing Se people, helping them recompose themselves while stealing their wallets.
+In the finale, Jinora uses this same ability to steal the cuff keys from her captors.

 - Not So Different: Kai apparently isn't too different from Mako and Bolin back in their Street Urchin days.
 Notably, the brothers have opposite reactions to this; Bolin sees Kai as a surrogate little brother in need of guidance, while Mako sees Kai as untrustworthy.